gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 # gatsby-plugin-manifest

 Adds support for shipping a manifest.json with your site.
-The web application manifest is a simple JSON file that lets users (on Android Chrome — [support in MS Edge & Firefox is under development](http://caniuse.com/#feat=web-app-manifest)) save your web application to their smartphone home screen so it behaves similar to native apps.
+The web application manifest is a JSON file that lets users (on Android Chrome — [support in MS Edge & Firefox is under development](http://caniuse.com/#feat=web-app-manifest)) save your web application to their smartphone home screen so it behaves similar to native apps.